 - This is what Timmy wished for in the Superhero Episode of The Fairly OddParents.

 - In the Star Trek: The Animated Series episode "The Magicks of Megas-Tu", the title characters all have magical Reality Warper abilities.

 - In Avatar: The Last Airbender, while not everyone has elemental bending powers, meeting someone who does is about as unusual as meeting someone with brunette hair.
 So while the show heavily features cool fight scenes involving elemental kung fu, we're also often treated to displays of their Mundane Utilities, such as building houses, heating and cooling drinks, powering steam-punk machines, and playing games.
 Of particular note, the Air Nomads deserve special mention for living up to "Everyone" part of the trope name; because of their spirituality, their entire population is born with the ability to airbend.

 - Almost every Transformers setting that doesn't feature humans is an example of this trope, such as Beast Machines.

 - Equestria in My Little Pony: Friendship Is Magic falls into this.
-The three races of ponies each have either magic, flight and weather control, or improved plant growth, and all of them can develop talents so extreme that they might as well be super powers, along with exaggerated athletic ability being common.
+The three races of ponies each have either magic, flight and weather control, or improved plant growth and Super Strength, and all of them can develop talents so extreme that they might as well be super powers, along with exaggerated athletic ability being common.
 More mundane species do share the setting, but are a minority in the country of Equestria.
 Other incarnations of the franchise also fit this trope, although the details of their racial abilities differ, and were rarely as strong as in Friendship is Magic.